 1. Use Neutral Colours

 A neutral palette not only provides class and calm, but it has the extraordinary ability to enlarge a space.
 Sure, it’s just a matter of perception, but interior design is all about managing appearances – and neutrals appear to push back the walls.
 They will enlarge the appearance of your walls and help your room feel less cramped.

 For the full effect, try using neutrals everywhere – whites, beiges, greys or lilacs – on walls, floors, ceilings, curtains, artwork and furniture upholstery.

 Image from Valerie Grant Interiors

 2. Use Small Tables

 Rather than having one big coffee table taking up all the space in your living room, use multiple small tables.
 This will give you extra space, extra storage and more spots to place things of beauty like lamps and flowers.
 It also gives you the flexibility to move around your spaces at will.

 3. Create More Floor Space

 Want to create a dance floor in your living room?
 Or perhaps you just want more space to move around?
 Either way, push a couch up against a wall or use a modular design to frame a space.

 It allows for more floor space and keeps a room feeling more open.
 It reduces the number of narrow passages – essentially ‘dead space’ when it comes to a small living room.

 Image from McKenna Bleu

 4. Try Different Seating Options

 When it comes to small living room decorating ideas, it definitely pays to mix things up a little, like a variety of seating options.
-Rather than two large sofas, the idea is to have a sofa and a few chairs or a sofa and a love seat.
-This idea means you can enjoy the comfort of a sofa, but not have to sacrifice space each and every day.
+Rather than two large sofas, try adding a sofa and a few chairs or a sofa and a love seat.
+This idea means you can enjoy the comfort of a sofa, but not have to sacrifice space.

 Besides, have you seen the cute chairs and love seats that are available these days?
 They’re amazing!
 Much more fun than a second sofa.

 Image from Making Home Base